Deadline: October 15, 2015

 • must provide participants with work experience and high-level supervision;

-• work in one of the following: circus arts, visual arts (including architecture, design and crafts), film, media art, dance, multidisciplinary presentation, literature (including cultural periodicals), new artistic practices (multidisciplinary and interdisciplinary), music, theatre;
+• work in one of the following: circus arts, visual arts (including architecture, design and crafts), film, media art, dance, multidisciplinary sector, literature (including cultural periodicals), new artistic practices (multidisciplinary and interdisciplinary), music, theatre;

 • be registered as a non-profit organization for at least one year and based on the Island of Montreal.